PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark.md

 ### Mark packages

 Marking packages is used to point to an event of interest or export particular packets from capture.
-You an use the **Edit** or the **right-click** menu to mark or unmark packets.
+You an use the **Edit** or the **right-click** menu to mark or un-mark packets.

 ![Image](images/wireshark_markpackages.png)